-Furjanic has been teaching documentary production at New York University in the Culture & Media Program for nearly two decades.
+Furjanic has been teaching documentary production at New York University in the Culture & Media Program for two decades.
 She has done freelance writing and consulting for NBC Universal, Comcast/Xfinity, and other media companies.
 Furjanic consults regularly for filmmakers on documentary development/production, crowdfunding, and social media campaigns.
-She is a proud member of the advisory board for the Making Gay History podcast.
+She is a proud member of the board of the Making Gay History podcast.
 She holds a BFA in Film & Television production from NYU’s Tisch School of the Arts and a Masters from NYU/Tisch’s Interactive Telecommunications Program (ITP).

 Many moons ago, she was a member of two NYC queer comedy performance troupes: Neon Tina (arguably the most well-documented, least well-known downtown queer performance troupe in NYC) and The Lesbian Overtones (an all-lesbian a cappella group, bringing Lesbian standards back to the masses…in four-part harmony).
 She has appeared at the New York International Fringe Festival and many other now-closed downtown NYC performance venues.
 She is a closet juggler and an award-winning Halloween costume maker and her go-to Karaoke genres are showtunes and Cher.
 She lives in Brooklyn with her partner and son.